 Buttermilk Baked Chicken

-Hope you enjoy this very quick and easy family recipe and I promise all of you that the next two weeks will be nothing but Christmas recipes!
+Hope you enjoy this very quick and easy family recipe and I promise all of you that the next few weeks will be nothing but Christmas recipes!

 To get started, all you need is a bowl large enough to hold your buttermilk marinade and chicken.
 One of my large mixing bowls works just fine for this.